-In this modern era, I choose vintage!
-So, my furniture is mostly made of oak, including my kitchen cabinets.
-If dusting the living furniture is piece of cake, I can’t say the same thing about those kitchen cabinets.
-However, I don’t want to change the vintage aspect of my home.
+Despite the modern era, I prefer vintage!
+Therefore, most of my furniture, including my kitchen cabinets, is made of oak.
+Even though dusting the living room furniture is a piece of cake, I can’t say the same about those kitchen cabinets.
+In spite of this, I won’t change the vintage appeal of my house.

-Besides dust, oak cabinets pick up grease and grime which isn’t so difficult to clean if the wood is in a good shape.
-But if the cabinets have some timeless crevices, the situation changes, because you will have to be careful in removing grease from those tiny cracks.
+As well as dust, oak cabinets collect grease and grime, which can be easily cleaned if the wood is in good condition.
+The situation changes if the cabinets have some timeless crevices, as you will have to be careful to remove grease from those tiny cracks.

-- First step is to dust the cabinets using a dusting rag or a feather duster.
+The first step is to dust the cabinets with a feather duster or a dusting rag.

-- Then, prepare a day-by-day cleaning solution: mix mild detergent in 1 gallon of water to which you add an ounce of grease-cutting dish soap.
+To prepare a daily cleaning solution, mix mild detergent with one gallon of water, along with one ounce of grease-cutting dish soap.

-- Start wiping the kitchen cabinets with the detergent mixture, using a microfiber cloth, then rinse with clean water and dry with a soft rag.
+Using a microfiber cloth, start wiping the kitchen cabinets with the mixture.
+Then, rinse with clean water and dry with a soft rag.

-- The next steps is to pour equal amounts of white vinegar and water into a bucket, and use the solution to clean off grease or grime buildup from kitchen cabinets.
-Use the same microfiber cloth to wash, and rinse with plain water, then dry with a rag.
+In the next step, add equal parts of white vinegar and water to a bucket, and use the solution to clean off grease or grime buildup on kitchen cabinets.
+Use the same microfiber cloth to wash and rinse with plain water, then dry with a rag.